rancher/rancher-docs/docs/how-to-guides/new-user-guides/manage-clusters/clean-cluster-nodes.md

 </TabItem>
 <TabItem value="RKE2">
+Note: for instructions for cleaning a _Non-Rancher deployed RKE2 cluster_ see: https://docs.rke2.io/install/uninstall

 You need to remove the following components from Rancher-provisioned RKE2 nodes:

 * The rancher-system-agent, which connects to Rancher and installs and manages RKE2.